Through The Fibro Fog

 Jump to Recipe Print Recipe

 Have you got some frozen blueberries lurking in the depths of your freezer?
 You do?
-Then you need to make this fun and healthy blueberry coconut chia pudding for your next breakfast or mid-afternoon snack!
+Then you need to make this fun blueberry coconut chia pudding for your next breakfast or mid-afternoon snack!

-This vegan coconut chia pudding is perfect for warm and sunny days when porridge feels a little too heavy.
+This vegan blueberry coconut chia pudding is perfect for warm and sunny days when porridge feels a little too heavy.
 With minimal ingredients from your freezer and pantry, it's fruity, fun and full of goodness, and a gluten free and low histamine breakfast (or snack!).

 Jump to: